Code-Republic-Community/Ultron/doubly_linked_list/README.md

 ## Constructors

 List()
--    Makes List type object, which equal NULL.
+-    Make List type object, which equal NULL.

 List(T value)
--	Makes List type object with one T type element in it.
+-	Make List type object with one T type element in it.

 List(List obj)
--	Makes list type object, which equal to obj
+-	Make list type object, which equal to obj

 List(std::initializer_list)
--	Makes list type object, which get values from initializer list.
+-	Make list type object, which get values from initializer list.
 -
 ~List()
 -	Delete and free memory from all List nodes

 ## Methods
 front()
--	return first element value
+-	return first element's value

 back()
--	return last element value
+-	return last element's value

 size()
--	return list’s size
+-	return size of the List

 unique()
--	delete List’s all repeated(duplicate) values
+-	delete all duplicate elements

 empty()
 -	returns true if List is empty, false if vice versa